Señorita Panamá 1999

 Señorita Panamá 1999, the 17th Señorita Panamá pageant and 34th celebration of the Miss Panamá contest, was held in Teatro Anayansi Centro de Convenciones Atlapa, Panama City, Panama, on September 15, 1999.
 After weeks of events.
 The winner of the pageant was Analía Núñez.

 The pageant was broadcast live on RPC Televisión Channel 4.
 About 12 contestants from all over Panamá competed for the prestigious crown.
 At the conclusion of the final night of competition, outgoing titleholder Yamani Esther Saied Calviño of Panama Centro crowned Analía Núñez of Chiriquí as the new Señorita Panamá.

 In the same night was celebrated the election of the "Señorita Panamá World", was announced the winner of the Señorita Panamá Mundo title.
 Señorita Panamá World 1998 Lorena del Carmen Zagía Miró of Panama Centro crowned Jessenia Casanova Reyes of Panama Centro as the new Señorita Panamá World.
 Also was selected the representative for the Miss Asia Pacific pageant Marianela Salazar Panama Centro was crowned by Abimelec Rodríguez of Panama Centro.

 Núñez competed in the 49th edition, Miss Universe 2000 pageant, held at the Eleftheria Stadium, Nicosia, Cyprus on May 12, 2000.

 In other hands Casanova Reyes competed in Miss World 1999, the 49th edition of the Miss World pageant, was held on 4 December 1999 at the Olympia Hall in London, United Kingdom.
-Salazar Guillén competed in Miss Asia Pacific 2000 pageant, the 30th edition of Miss Asia Pacific Pageant and was held on December 2, 2000 in Philippines, where she placed as 1st runner up.
+Salazar Guillén placed as 1st runner up at Miss Asia Pacific 2000.